About

 John-Peter received his Bachelor’s in Music Education with a concentration in voice from Mississippi State University where he studied voice with Ryan Landis, conducting with Gary Packwood, and theory and composition with James William Sobaskie.
 He received a Master’s in Musicology at the University of Mississippi under the tutelage of Thomas Peattie, where he received multiple grants and scholarships for his thesis research on Robert A. Barnet and George Chadwick’s Tabasco.

 John-Peter is a member of Phi Mu Alpha Sinfonia and Phi Kappa Lambda.
-He currently is the Organist at Grace Presbyterian Church in Gainesville.
-In his spare time he enjoys playing and listening to show tunes, running, and cycling.
+In his spare time he enjoys playing and listening to show tunes, running, cycling, listening to his record collection, and cooking.

 John-Peter S. Ford